digo4/Clinical-Genomics/README.md

   RGSM=sample1

   ```

+  Note: For those of you who are running [GATK in Docker](https://gatk.broadinstitute.org/hc/en-us/articles/360035889991--How-to-Run-GATK-in-a-Docker-container), you dont need to install picard separately.
 - **3.2 SAM to BAM conversion:**
 - **3.3 Sorting BAM file:**
 - **3.4 Marking (and optionally deleting) duplicates:**